-Uncertainties in Projecting Budget Surpluses: A Discussion of Data and Methods
+The Uncertainty of Budget Projections: A Discussion of Data and Methods

-Figure 1 presents CBO's baseline projection of the budget surplus as a fan of probabilities around the mean projection for fiscal years 2002 through 2007.
-The fan widens as the projection extends.
+Figure 1 presents CBO's baseline projection of the budget balance as a fan of probabilities around the mean projection for 2003 through 2008.
+The fan widens as the projection period extends.
 The baseline projection falls in the middle of the highest-probability area-the darkest part of the figure.
-But the figure makes clear that nearby projections-other paths in the darkest part of the figure-have nearly the same probability as the baseline.
+But the figure makes clear that nearby projections-other paths in the darkest part of the figure-have nearly the same probability of occurring as the baseline projection does.
 Moreover, projections that are quite different from the baseline have a significant probability of being realized.
+1